Resident Associate Program

 Severson & Werson

-What are Employers Saying About RAP?
+What Employers Are Saying About the Resident Associate Program

 “Everything is going incredibly well with [our Resident Associate].
 He has a great attitude and is a great writer.
 He is eager to learn, develop, and grow.
 We are including him in mediations, and he will argue a motion in court because we know he can handle it.
 He is doing work above and beyond a first year, and we think the world of him.”